MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-memory-issues.md

 An alternative, automated way to capture these data points is to use tools like [PSSDIAG](https://github.com/microsoft/DiagManager/releases) or [SQL LogScout](https://github.com/microsoft/SQL_LogScout/releases).

-- If you use Pssdiag, configure to capture **Perfmon** collector and the **Custom Diagnostics\SQL Memory Error** collector.
+- If you use Pssdiag, configure it to capture the **Perfmon** collector and the **Custom Diagnostics\SQL Memory Error** collector.

-- If you use SQL LogScout, configure to capture the **Memory** scenario.
+- If you use SQL LogScout, configure it to capture the **Memory** scenario.

-The following sections describe more detailed steps for each scenario - external or internal memory pressure.
+The following sections describe more detailed steps for each scenario (external or internal memory pressure).

 ## Troubleshooting methodology

-If an out-of-memory error appears occasionally or for a brief period, there may be a short-lived memory issue that resolved itself.
+If an out-of-memory error occasionally appears or for a brief period, there may be a short-lived memory issue that resolves itself.
 You may not need to take action in those cases.
 However, if the error occurs multiple times on multiple connections and persists for periods of seconds or longer, follow the steps to troubleshoot further.

 The following list outlines general steps that will help in troubleshooting memory errors:

 ### External pressure: diagnostics and solutions

-- To diagnose low memory conditions on the system outside of SQL Server process, collect Performance Monitor counters.
+- To diagnose low memory conditions on the system outside of the SQL Server process, collect Performance Monitor counters.
 Investigate if applications or services other than SQL Server are consuming memory on this server by looking at these counters:

   - **Memory:Available MB**
   - **Process:Working Set**